dmrkv/teximo/README.md

 - **⌘+Shift**: Switch between keyboard layouts
 - **⌥+Shift**: Select text and press this combination to transliterate between English and Russian
-- **Ctrl+Shift**: Select text and press this combination to cycle through text cases

 ## Requirements